 Otherwise, the PPDU cannot be determined as an intra-BSS or inter-BSS PPDU.

-(#15727)If the received frame satisfies both intra-BSS and inter-BSS conditions , the decision made by using the MAC address takes precedence over the decision made by using the RXVECTOR parameter BSS_COLOR.
+(#15727)If the received frame satisfies intra-BSS condition using the RXVECTOR parameter BSS_COLOR and also satisfies inter-BSS condition using the MAC address (#15669), the classification (#15728) decision made by using the MAC address takes precedence over the decision made by using the RXVECTOR parameter BSS_COLOR.

+(#17062)If the received frame satisfies both intra-BSS and inter-BSS conditions by using the MAC address, the received frame have to be classified into an intra-BSS frame.